michael-ab/Regatta/Training/Erez Webman's Lectures/Storage.md

 > Each segment as is own R2P and LSA
 > Segment have a size between 1 GB to 10 GB
 > Catalog map tables to segments
+> A table is store in one or more segments